asoronow/asoronow/README.md

-- 👋 Hi, I’m @asoronow a Ph.D. student at UCSC
+- 👋 Hi, I’m @asoronow a M.S. student at UCSC
 - 👀 I’m interested in molecular biology and neuroscience
 - 🎮 I make mods for games as a hobby
 - 🔬 My research is focused in the application of AI in basic neuroscience